borisrepl/boris/README.md

     ^CCancelling...
     boris>

+### User configuration files

+If you have, things you always want to do when Boris starts, such as load useful utility functions, change the prompt or set local variable, you may create a ~/.borisrc file, which will be loaded whenever Boris starts up.

+The contents of this file are just arbitrary PHP code.
+You are *not* inside the REPL itself in this file, but you have access to `$boris`, which is the REPL object.
+Here's an example ~/.borisrc that sets the prompt.

+    <?php

+    /* File: ~/.borisrc */

+    $boris->setPrompt('prompty> ');

+Boris will also look under your current working directory for this file.
+If it finds one on both locations, they will both be loaded by default (not that this is customizable at the code level).

+Thanks to [@filp] for this feature!

 ### Using Boris with your application loaded

 You can also use Boris as part of a larger project (e.g. with your application